peterhinch/micropython-micropower/README.md

 ```

 Note that when peripheral is powered up it is usually necessary to create a device instance as shown
 above.
-Typical device drivers use the constructor to initialise the hardware, so you can;t rely on
+Typical device drivers use the constructor to initialise the hardware, so you can't rely on
 a device instance persisting in a usable form after a power down event.

 The ``power_up()`` and ``power_down()`` methods support nested calls, with power only being removed